At Fault for a Sideswipe Accident

 Can Both Drivers Be at Fault for a Sideswipe Accident in Michigan?

 Drivers can share fault for a sideswipe accident in Michigan.
-The state uses modified comparative negligence which allows you to recover compensation if you are less than 50% responsible for the accident.
+The state uses modified comparative negligence, which allows you to recover compensation if you are less than 50% responsible for the accident.
 If an insurer finds you are more than 50% liable for your injuries, you lose your right to a settlement.

 For example, you may be partially at fault if you and another driver are speeding and their vehicle sideswipes yours.
 Your attorney can submit evidence that the other driver was also distracted, which may lower your responsibility in the crash.
-If the insurer finds you 30% liable, you can win a damage award; however, your settlement will be reduced by this amount.

 Liability in a Sideswipe Collision